Powerlearnproject/se-day1-assignment-jimavictor/README.md

   - Frequent user feedback is needed.
   - Speed and adaptability are priorities.

-  **Example:** Building a mobile app startup MVP, where user feedback can shape new features before finalizing the product.
+  **Example Scenario:** Building a mobile app startup MVP, where user feedback can shape new features before finalizing the product.

 ### e) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 **Software Developer:** Software Developers are responsible for designing and developing software to solve real-world problems.
 Their role involves applying engineering principles to software development to create scalable, efficient, and maintainable solutions.